AFCON 2025: What Daniel Laryea Said After Nigeria’s Penalty Defeat to Morocco Emerges

 • Laryea’s performance during the clash has sharply divided opinion, with football fans across the continent expressing contrasting views on his handling of the game

-• The CAF-appointed official, who played a key role in the high-stakes semi-final, has also seen his Instagram account taken down after being mass-reported
+• The CAF-appointed official's Instagram account was taken down after being mass-reported

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-Ghanaian referee Daniel Nii Ayi Laryea has spoken publicly for the first time since handling Nigeria’s 2025 Africa Cup of Nations (AFCON) semi-final clash against Morocco in Rabat.
+Ghanaian referee Daniel Nii Ayi Laryea has spoken publicly for the first time since refereeing Nigeria’s 2025 Africa Cup of Nations (AFCON) semi-final clash against Morocco in Rabat.

 The 38-year-old official found himself at the centre of attention as Morocco advanced to the final following a dramatic penalty shootout at the Prince Abdellah Moulay Stadium.